Delacorte Theater Revitalization

 The key proposed design includes:

-- Accessible and comfortable space for audiences and artists with disabilities: Built before many of the modern accessibility codes, the existing Delacorte possesses only one access point for people with disabilities and only one row of seating in the front row on house right.
-The proposed design will bring the whole theater in line with current code, focusing on maximizing accessibility — making two gates accessible for people who use wheelchairs, adding stage accessibility interventions to make the stage accessible for artists with disabilities, and creating an accessible cross aisle to provide people who use wheelchairs a more equitable experience of attending performances.
+Accessible and comfortable space for audiences and artists living with disabilities: Built before many of the modern accessibility codes, the existing Delacorte possesses only one access point for people living with disabilities and only one row of seating in the front row on house right.
+The design will maximize accessibility by bringing the entire theater in line with current code – making two gates accessible for people who use wheelchairs, adding stage accessibility interventions to make the stage accessible for artists with disabilities, and creating an accessible cross aisle to provide people who use wheelchairs a more equitable experience of attending performances at The Delacorte.

-- Lighting improvements: Newly-designed lighting towers will provide improved lighting for the stage and performances, as well as increase safety and efficiency for load in and load out of shows.
+Lighting improvements: Newly designed lighting towers will provide improved lighting for the stage and performances, adding to the overall theatrical experience and ambiance.
+The new towers will also include additional safety features for crew members and increase efficiency for load in and load out of shows.

 WHERE WE'VE BEEN.

-With over six decades of operation, including the recent staging of the widely-acclaimed performances of Merry Wives, Much Ado About Nothing, Hercules, and Twelfth Night, and more than five million tickets distributed, Free Shakespeare in the Park is one of New York City’s most iconic cultural experiences.
+With over six decades of operation, including the recent staging of the widely-acclaimed performances of Merry Wives, Much Ado About Nothing, Public Works' Hercules, Twelfth Night, and Public Works' As You Like It, and more than five million tickets distributed, Free Shakespeare in the Park is one of New York City’s most iconic cultural experiences.

 However, the theater has outlasted its current facility in almost every measurable way.
 The renovation of The Delacorte is not optional: the deteriorating structure is in dire need of rebuilding to provide upgraded and more comfortable conditions for staff, artists, and audiences alike.
 It lacks modern back-of-house theatrical operations and does not ensure equitable access for those living with disabilities.

-We first announced plans to renovate in 2018, and since then, have toured hundreds of people through the theater including local residents, community board members, Public supporters, volunteer Central Park gardeners, historic preservation groups, public school teachers, teaching artists, and others to share the current state of the facility and the goals of the proposed project.
+We first announced plans to renovate in 2018, and since then, have toured hundreds of people through the theater including local residents, community board members, supporters of The Public, volunteer Central Park gardeners, historic preservation groups, public school teachers, teaching artists, and others to share the current state of the facility and the goals of the proposed project.